Russian Police Detain Dozens Of Opposition Deputies At Forum - UrduPoint

 - 'Politics is crime' - The team of jailed Kremlin foe Navalny accused authorities of seeking to further intimidate critics ahead of the September elections.

-"It is clear why the forum has been broken up -- authorities are afraid of any competition during elections," the team said on the Telegram messaging app, adding that the ruling party United Russia was getting increasingly unpopular.
+"It is clear why the forum has been broken up -- authorities are afraid of any competition during elections," the team said on the Telegram messaging app.

 The mass detentions of local deputies could mark a new chapter in the authorities' crackdown on dissent, political observers said.